-- 1. Consistency with the educational curriculum of the SBBC; - 2.
-Reasonable school community standards and cultural values; and - 3.
-The overall purpose of the publication in relation to the academic curriculum and school setting.
+- 1. Consistency with the educational curriculum of the School Board - 2.
+Reasonable school community standards and cultural values - 3.
+The overall purpose of the publication in relation to the academic curriculum and school setting

 The principal or designee(s) shall retain final authority to approve the design and content of all school publications prior to publication or posting.
-Any advertisements in school-sponsored publications must adhere to SBBC Policy 6300-Advertising.
+Any advertisements in school-sponsored publications must adhere to School Board policy 6300- Advertising.
 Publications include, but are not limited to, items such as school newspapers, yearbooks, student newspapers, and publications put out by the PTA, Booster Clubs, and the like.